 Appropriate for the natural setting of the Arboretum, Nakashima's work shows an inherent respect for the life of a tree, reflecting his belief that the irregular growth and insect damage some would call flaws are instead indicative of the tree's character.

 Despite Nakashima's wish that the furnishings be "lived with and not considered overly precious," the Library takes great care of the furnishings.
-Staff members provide surface protectors to patrons with laptops, and every year since 1975, staff and volunteers have gathered for "Miserable Day," when each piece is laboriously, but lovingly, cleaned and oiled.
+Staff members provide surface protectors to patrons with laptops.
+Every year since 1975, staff and volunteers have gathered for "Miserable Day," when each piece is laboriously, but lovingly, cleaned and oiled, as described in the article, "Nature Preserve," from the Star Tribune.

 Read the article, "Splendid Table,"from the Chaska Herald about Nakashima, and watch the video below, also produced by the Chaska Herald.